HumerousGorgon/Scripts/README.txt

+UPDATE:
+The 'Main Script' is now the main script I use in my editing.
+It has all of the features of the other scripts built into it, making it a much more advanced and consise script.
+There ARE known bugs and it is still being tested.
+In addition to this, the MIDI folder has also been added.
+The scripts found in there are still in the beta stages and are SUPER BUGGY, so please use at your own discretion.
+If you encounter any issues, please let me know and I will attempt to fix them.

 Most of the code here is code I have written by myself, designed for my setup.
 If you choose to use some of this code, you will have to customise it to work with what you have.